gmemstr/pogo/CONTRIBUTING.md

 go build
 ```

 Once you've verified your addition works, push to your repository and [create a pull request](https://github.com/gmemstr/pogo/compare).
-During the review your PR will also pass through our TravisCI testing as well.
+During the review your PR will also pass through our TravisCI testing.